(0 | 0 Reviews)

 Tips & Secrets

-• Using a higher ratio of arrowroot to potato is mandatory for achieving the most professional-grade authentic crispy and white shell.
+• Using a higher ratio of arrowroot to potato is mandatory for achieving the most authentic crispy and white shell.

-• Ensuring the edges are sealed with a little water-arrowroot paste provides the absolute secret to achieving superior professional-grade structural integrity.
+• Ensuring the edges are sealed with a little water-arrowroot paste provides the absolute secret to achieving superior structural integrity.

 Nutritional Information(Per 2 pieces (120g))